 Now Reading

-Soft and steamed on the inside, but crispy, fried on the outside these Taiwanese-style potstickers are something amazing to be devoured.
+Soft and steamed on the inside, but crispy, fried on the outside these Taiwanese-style potstickers are something to be devoured.

 Crispy in some areas, soft and tender in others with a delicious pork filling inside, the textural difference of these potstickers will blow your mind.